Is Reverse Hair Washing The Answer To Shinier, Healthier Lengths? I Tried It

 Sarah says that reverse hair washing was dreamed up because shampoos of yesteryear were very stripping.
 Formulas have come a long way since then.
 We're no longer afraid of ingredients like sulphates (which make shampoo lather up and clean the hair and scalp effectively) as they are incorporated into products in much smaller amounts.

 If you're not convinced but want to shake up your hair routine for the better, Sarah suggests investing in a good hair mask and using it before you shampoo.
-She rates LØRE Originals Legend Mask, £38, or Philip Kingsley Elasticizer Hair Treatment, £35, while R29 likes BLEACH London Reincarnation Mask, £7.
 "These pre-wash masks provide deep conditioning and were actually specifically designed to be used on dry hair before any water or shampoo comes into play," says Sarah.

 Advertisement